Codiestic/COAL/Readme.txt

 The project has been designed by two group members:
 Muhammad Shayan Faisal & Alian Rafiq

-The project is a prototype of a scientific calculator with basic math calculations and power operator and additionaly, the square root.
+The project is a prototype of a scientific calculator with basic math calculations and power operator and additionaly, the square root, all using the irvine32.lib in Assembly language